-However, once the six months are over, you'll receive all the benefits of a full Prime membership, with the exception that you won't be able to share the benefits with another account.
+However, once the six months are over, you'll get all the benefits of a full Prime membership, with the exception that you won't be able to share the benefits with another account.

 Who can join Amazon Prime Student in the US?